ninja1911/HealthCare-H-Predict/README.md

 3. Run all cells to see preprocessing, model training, evaluation
 4. Load pickled models for prediction or integration into applications

----

-## 📬 Contact

-For queries or collaborations, open an issue or connect via LinkedIn/GitHub.

----